-For each participant and CTI definition, the target price is calculated as the predicted level of episode spending during the performance period, based on:
+For each participant hospital and CTI definition, the target price is calculated as the predicted level of episode spending during the performance period, based on:

-- The participant's average episode spending during a selected baseline period. - The average Hierarchical Condition Categories (HCC) score among the participant's attributed beneficiaries. - The average All Patients Refined Diagnosis Related Groups and Severity of Illness (APR-DRG-SOI) weight among the participant's attributed beneficiaries (Note: APR-DRG weights are only included when episodes are triggered by an inpatient hospital stay).
+- The participant's average episode spending during a selected baseline period. - The average Hierarchical Condition Categories (HCC) score among the participant's attributed beneficiaries.

-Calculating a Preliminary Targe Price
+• The average APR-DRG-SOI weight among the participant's attributed beneficiaries (Note: APR-DRG weights are included only when episodes are triggered by an inpatient hospital stay).

-The HSCRC uses state-wide data to assigns a preliminary target price to each CTI definition in a CTI thematic area based on the following equation:
+Calculating a Preliminary Target Price

-Total Episode Costs = $$\alpha{state} + \alpha{attributed} + \beta HCC + \gamma APRDRG$$ where:
+HSCRC uses statewide data to assign a preliminary target price to each CTI definition in a CTI thematic area based on the following equation:

-- HCC: average HCC score of beneficiaries in all episodes triggered in Maryland during the baseline period. - APRDRG is the average APR-DRG-SOI weight associated with the triggering hospital stay for all episodes triggered in Maryland during the baseline period (only included when episodes are triggered by an inpatient hospital stay; currently, these include the Care Transitions and Palliative Care CTIs). - α is a series of fixed effects that capture the average baseline costs of unattributed (α{state}) and attributed (α{attributed}) episodes for each hospital provider in the state of Maryland during the baseline period, adjusted for the HCC scores and APR-DRG weights of the beneficiaries.
-(Note: α{state} was added to the target price equation in PY2.
-PY1 Target Prices were calculated using only one series of fixed effects to capture the average baseline cost of each provider's attributed episodes, adjusted for HCC score and APR-DRG.) - β captures the state-wide average effect of the HCC score on episode costs (one value for all potential episodes for a given CTI definition).
+$$Total\ Episode\ Costs = \ \alpha{state} + \alpha{attributed} \ + \beta HCC + \gamma APRDRG$$

-• γ captures the state-wide average effect of the APR-DRG weight on episode costs (one value for all potential episodes for a given CTI definition).
+- where: - HCC is the average HCC score of beneficiaries in all episodes triggered in Maryland during the baseline period. - APRDRG is the average APR-DRG-SOI weight associated with the triggering hospital stay for all episodes triggered in Maryland during the baseline period (included only when episodes are triggered by an inpatient hospital stay; currently, these include the Care Transitions and Palliative Care CTIs). - α is a series of fixed effects that capture the average baseline costs of unattributed (αstate) and attributed (αattributed) episodes for each hospital provider in Maryland during the baseline period, adjusted for the HCC scores and APR-DRG weights of the beneficiaries. - β captures the statewide average effect of the HCC score on episode costs (one value for all potential episodes for a given CTI definition). - γ captures the statewide average effect of the APR-DRG weight on episode costs (one value for all potential episodes for a given CTI definition).

-A participant's (p) preliminary target price for a given CTI definition is calculated using the model parameters estimated from baseline data and the average risk scores (\overline{HCC}^p and \overline{APRDRG}^p) among the patients/episodes that were attributed to the participant during the baseline period:
+HSCRC calculates a participant's (p) preliminary target price for a given CTI definition using the model parameters estimated from baseline data and the average risk scores ( $\overline{HCC}^p$ and $\overline{APRDRG}^p$ ) among the patients/episodes that were attributed to the participant during the baseline period:

-$$\textit{Preliminary Target Price}^p = \alpha^p{attributed} + \beta \overline{\textit{HCC}}^p + \gamma \overline{\textit{APRDRG}}^p$$
+Preliminary Target Pricep = $$\alpha{attributed}^{p} + \beta \overline{HCC}^{p} + \gamma \overline{APRDRG}^{p}$$